 Now, this really will depend on the resort.
 But, at the Riu Palace Maldivas, you can expect sunset DJ’s.
 At the Hotel Riu Atoll, there are also live bands in the evening.
 In addition, both sides will have pool/beach related activities during the day.

 At the Riu Palace, the entertainment programmes are pretty poor as there wasn’t much variety.
-All the more reason to make your own entertainment and socialise though!
+A guide to the Maldives is to go with the idea that you will make your own entertainment and socialise!

 Maldives Travel Guide to the All Inclusive Activities

 Many of the resorts provide inclusive water sports such as snorkelling, paddleboard, pedalo and kayaking.
 The Riu Palace also gives you a free taster of scuba (in the pool), which is worth taking up if you’ve never done it before.
 The water centre is over on the Riu Atoll side.

 Additionally, the Riu Palace Maldivas has a wellness centre, 24-hour fitness centre and optional beauty treatments and spa facilities.

 All Maldives resorts have a wide range of excursions and tours on offer, such as jet ski, scuba diving, boat trips to uninhabited islands, snorkelling in the deep sea, and dolphin watching tours.
 Some of these will be shared with other travellers; however, you can also book private tours.

 Depending on your resort, you will likely only have to swim a few meters out and find coral reefs bustling with colourful fish.
 The best place to snorkel at the Riu hotel & resort is at the far end of Riu Atoll.

 In the blue waters of the deep sea, there are even more species of fish.
 However, it is sad to see coral reefs so badly eroded and is a reminder to use safe ocean lotions to minimise the effect on the Indian Ocean sea life.